carsonSgit/TradeMind/README.md

 TradeMind AI is a stock analytics AI designed to assist users in making informed decisions in the stock market.
 Leveraging cutting-edge AI techniques, TradeMind AI provides insightful analysis, predictions, and recommendations, empowering users to navigate the complexities of stock trading with confidence.

+### Dataset

+For our dataset, we have decided on the [S&P 500 stock data](https://www.kaggle.com/datasets/camnugent/sandp500) created by [Cam Nugent](https://www.kaggle.com/camnugent)

+This dataset provides historical stock price data for companies listed on the S&P 500 index from 2013 to 2018.
+It includes information on the opening, highest, lowest, and closing prices of stocks, as well as trading volume, all denominated in USD.
+The dataset is available in both individual files for each stock and as a merged CSV file.
+Users can leverage various formats to conduct analyses such as visualizations, stock comparisons, and predictive modeling for informed trading decisions.

+### Data Attributes

+For the AI model, we'll utilize the following attributes/features from the dataset:

+1. Date (Temporal data)
+2. Open (Opening stock price)
+3. High (Highest price reached)
+4. Low (Lowest price reached)
+5. Close (Closing stock price)
+6. Volume (Number of shares traded)
+7. Name (Stock ticker)

 ### Key Features

 - **TBD...**